dotnet/docs/docs/core/versions/index.md

 The .NET runtime applications are configured to run on a given .NET runtime major version by default and recompilation is highly recommended to upgrade the application to run on a new .NET runtime major version.
 It is required to re-test the application after upgrade to identify issues affecting the application.

-If upgrading via app recompilation is not feasible, the .NET runtime provides [additional settings](selection.md#control-roll-forward-behavior) to enable application to run on a higher major .NET runtime version than the version application was compiled for.
+If upgrading via application recompilation is not feasible, the .NET runtime provides [additional settings](selection.md#control-roll-forward-behavior) to enable application to run on a higher major .NET runtime version than the version application was compiled for.
 These setting do not change the risks involved in upgrading the application to a higher major .NET runtime version and it is still required to retest the application after upgrade.

+.NET runtime supports loading libraries that target older .NET runtime versions.
+Application upgraded to newer major .NET runtime version can reference libraries and NuGet packages that target older .NET runtime versions.
+It is not necessary to upgrade target runtime version of all libraries and NuGet packages that the application is composed from at the same time.

 ## See also